We provide around £3m in grants every year to charities working in Scotland. The Trust will consider applications for:

 We accept applications for research into neurological conditions, visual impairment or sight loss.
 If you’d like to apply for a research grant, we suggest contacting our Director to discuss your ideas.

-- Universities can apply for seedcorn or unrestricted funding for specific academics, research groups or centres who will carry out research in one of our areas of charitable concern.
+- Universities can apply for seedcorn for specific academics, research groups or centres who will carry out research in one of our areas of charitable concern.